 \subsection{Lateral force}

 The most interesting outcome of the expressions for the acoustic force on a small anisotropic particle is the lateral recoil force component $F_\perp \equiv F_y$ in Eq.~\eqref{eq:recoil_force_polarizability}.
+Note that the Willis' coupling correction to acoustic \textit{gradient}~\cite{PRL, Du2017Dec} force considered in \cite{powell, Sepehrirahnama2022Oct, Sepehrirahnama2022May} does not include the recoil contribution which leads to the emergence of lateral force even in fields with no lateral energy gradient such as plane waves.
 Here we analyse this qualitatively novel force contribution.
 First, since $F_\perp (\theta) \propto \sin 2\theta$, the lateral force is maximum at the orientation angle $\theta=\pi/4$.

 Next, Figure~\ref{fig:parameter_map}(a) shows the absolute value of the total acoustic force, $F = |{\bf F}|$, Eqs.~\eqref{eq:full_force}, \eqref{eq:dipole_force_polarizability}, and \eqref{eq:recoil_force_polarizability}, as dependent on the relative density $\bar{\rho}$ and compressibility $\bar{\beta}$ for $\theta=\pi/4$.
 The plot is divided into four quadrants $\bar{\rho}\lessgtr 1$, $\bar{\beta}\lessgtr 1$ corresponding to different types of acoustic materials.
 The total force in this and all subsequent figures is normalized by $F_0 = \sigma_{\text{geom}} \beta \abs{p_0}^2 /2$, which is the plane-wave radiation pressure force acting on a particle with the extinction cross-section equal to its geometrical cross-section $\sigma_{\text{geom}} = \pi a b$.